Feast Portland is a bit of a beast of an event... in the way that beasts are AWESOME.

 From Salt & Straw ice cream...

-to more oysters (because you need to see these babies from two angles)...
+and more oysters (because you need to see these babies from two angles)...

-to my favorite finishing salts (Jacobsen Salt Co.) ...
+and finally, to my favorite finishing salts (Jacobsen Salt Co.) ...

 to the freshest, best meats from Nicky USA; to my personal favorite: the amazing buckwheat chocolate chip cookies by Tabor Bread...